gortaina/workout/100DaysOfCode/Readme.md

 ## Day 10 -  08/10/2019 - Tuesday - nigth
 Getting some labs on GCP
 Toughts - I think that use GCP is not do the code because is a platform!
-May I back with simple java programs ?
+Maybe I've to back with simple java programs ?
 Wow ten days!!!
 HORRAAYYY!!! 🚀
 #100DaysOfCode